Sebastián Vega (basketball)

-Sebastián Ernesto Vega (born July 9, 1988) is an Argentine professional basketball player for Gimnasia y Esgrima de Comodoro Rivadavia, in the Liga Nacional de Básquet.
+Sebastián Ernesto Vega (born July 9, 1988) is an Argentine professional basketball player for Boca Juniors, in the Liga Nacional de Básquet.
 At 6 ft 7 in, he plays as a small forward.

 He made his debut for Central Entrerriano in 2004, and later spent five years in Quimsa.
 Vega has played for Gimnasia y Esgrima since 2018.
 Vega has also played for the national basketball team, representing Argentina in the 2010 South American Basketball Championship.

 Professional career

 Vega's debut was in 2004, for the local Central Entrerriano club in Gualeguaychú, Entre Ríos.
 He would later play for Peñarol de Mar del Plata from 2008 to 2010, and for Boca Juniors from 2010 to 2011.
 In 2011 he signed up for Quimsa, where he played until 2016.
 After a season in Libertad de Sunchales, he returned to Quimsa in 2017.
 In 2018, he began playing for Gimnasia y Esgrima de Comodoro Rivadavia.

+Following a season at Unifacisa Basquete, in 2023 he signed once again with Boca Juniors.
+Vega has formed part of the Boca Juniors rosters that have won the 2023–24 and 2024–25 Liga Nacional de Básquetbol championships.